heseba/dcm/readme.md

 # DCM: Dynamic Client-Server Code Migration

-This is the online appendix for the following paper submission:
+This is the online appendix for the following paper:

 Heil, S., Gaedke, M.: DCM: Dynamic Client-Server Code Migration.
-Submitted to 23rd International Conference on Web Engineering, ICWE 2023.
+Proceedings of the 23rd International Conference on Web Engineering, ICWE 2023, pp. 3-18, 2023.

 The repository contains the DCM infrastructure implemented in Go, the evaluation projects and scripts in the following repository structure: